Montana/travis-kiuwan-blog/2021-12-10-kiuwanintegration.md

     Using VM: OpenJDK 64-Bit Server VM

 ```
 You should then get an email by the Jelly service.
 You then can scan your project on a more granular level.
+Here's the [test project](https://www.github.com/Montana/travis-kiuwan) I created.

 Happy building!